iarsystems/modern-workflow/README.md

 >An extraneous regression that affects `ASM` settings persistence for when __reconfiguring__ a project was introduced in CMake 4.1.0.
 A fix is planned for CMake [4.1.2](https://gitlab.kitware.com/cmake/cmake/-/merge_requests/11160).

 ## IAR public container images
-This project example makes use of one of the [IAR public container images](https://github.com/iarsystems/containers) for Arm with ST device support.
+This project example makes use of one of the [IAR public container images](https://github.com/iarsystems/containers) for Arm with device support.

 ## Getting started
 Perform the following: